 Azelis is a specialty chemical and food ingredients distributor operating in 56 countries and serving over 45,000 business customers with annual sales of $2.62 billion.

-The company has a global reach and maintains a strong customer focus.
-Its goal of becoming a leader and go-to name in the chemicals industry was achieved through a customer-oriented digital strategy.
+The company has an international reach and maintains a strong customer focus.
+Its goal of becoming a leader and go-to name in the chemicals industry was achieved through a customer-oriented digital strategy and tactics.
 This strategy creates unique business opportunities for suppliers and exceptional service to customers.

-The Azelis growth efforts were focused on sustainability, innovation, and digitalization.
+The Azelis growth efforts were focused on sustainability, innovation, digital marketing, and eCommerce.

 Azelis has long been a pioneer in sustainability, including health and safety, the environment, and diversification.
 Azelis maintains an extensive corporate social responsibility program that shapes innovation, product offerings, procurement, and supply chains.
 Among its many initiatives, its Action 2025 sustainable strategy provides a roadmap to become the world-leading distributor of sustainable solutions and services.